coredds/chronogo/PENDULUM_COMPARISON.md

 ## Conclusion

-ChronoGo has implemented the core features of Pendulum very well and has added significant value with business date operations that Pendulum lacks.
+chronogo has implemented the core features of Pendulum very well and has added significant value with business date operations that Pendulum lacks.
 The main gaps are:

 1. **Testing utilities** - Essential for developers
 2. **Weekday navigation helpers** - Very common use case
 3. **Natural language parsing** - Nice to have but complex
 4. **More locales** - Good for international applications

-ChronoGo's business date features (holiday checking, business day calculations, scheduling) are a significant advantage over Pendulum and provide unique value to Go developers.
+chronogo's business date features (holiday checking, business day calculations, scheduling) are a significant advantage over Pendulum and provide unique value to Go developers.

 ## References

 - Pendulum Documentation: [https://pendulum.eustace.io/](https://pendulum.eustace.io/)
-- ChronoGo Repository: github.com/coredds/ChronoGo
+- chronogo Repository: github.com/coredds/chronogo